larrybotha/testing-javascript/02-static-analysis-testing-javascript-applications/README.md

    Use `@flow` at the top of files that you want to use `flow` to make type strict after installing `flow-bin` as a dev dependency.

+7. Validate Code in a pre-commit git Hook with husky

+   `husky` works in a similar way to `ghooks`, except that you add npm scripts to run pre and post-hooks.